tscrivanich27/EC530_health_app/README.md

 4) On the patient dashboard, the user can navigate to a message room, see a list of their devices, set reminders, or sign out
 5) On the message room, the user connects with a medical professional to discuss patient information
 6) On the device screen, the user is able to check the results from various third-party medical devices including: Thermometer, Blood Pressure Machine, Glucometer, Weight Scale
-7) On each individual device screen, results are displayed for the user
-8) On the reminders screen the user is able to set reminders through their phone's calendar app
+7) On the reminders screen the user is able to set reminders through their phone's calendar app
-9) Finally, the user is able to sign out of the application
+8) Finally, the user is able to sign out of the application

 ## Database